WordPress/openverse/documentation/reference/consent_decision_making.md

 ## Outcomes

 There are two possible outcomes for any proposal that follows this process: ratification or tabling.
-All raised proposals should eventually be marked as ratified (if the decision-making process warrants it) or tabled.

 ### Ratification

 Ratification occurs once all paramount objections have been addressed and the author is satisfied with the state of the proposal.
-At this point, if there are issues to create to implement the proposal, they should be created and linked in the proposal text relevant to the issue.
+At this point any necessary GitHub issues should be created and linked to the proposal.

 ### Tabling